Nick Chubb Player Prop Bets for NFL Week 9 | Cleveland vs. Cincinnati 11/7/2021

 Matchup vs. Cincinnati

-- Against the Bengals, Chubb has averaged 93.4 rushing yards per game over his five career matchups, 93.4 more yards than his over/under in Sunday's game.
+- Chubb's 93.4 rushing yards per game over his five career matchups against the Bengals are 93.4 more yards than his over/under in Sunday's game.

-- Chubb has had a rushing touchdown in two games against the Bengals, and had multiple TDs in one of those games.
+- In two of five games versus the Bengals Chubb has run for a touchdown, and had multiple TDs in one of those two games.

-- The Bengals allow 94.4 yards per game on the ground, the NFL's seventh-ranked rush defense.
+- The Bengals have the NFL's seventh-ranked defense against the run, allowing 94.4 yards per game.

-- Chubb and the Browns will face off against the NFL's 15th-ranked defense in terms of rushing touchdowns allowed (seven).
+- This season the Bengals are ranked 15th in the league in rushing touchdowns allowed (seven).

 Recent Performances

-- Last week against the Steelers, Chubb picked up 61 yards on 16 carries.
+- Against the Steelers last week, Chubb rushed 16 times for 61 yards.

-- During his last three games, Chubb has racked up 16 carries for 61 yards (20.3 per game).
+- Over his last three outings, Chubb has run for 61 yards on 16 carries (20.3 ypg), with zero touchdowns.

 Chubb's Cleveland Teammates